Nik-Golthi/Project-2/README.md

 ## Conclusions: Regression Analysis

-Based on the model results, the Random Forest Regression model appears to be strongest predict of the home sales price.
-The RF regression produces the highest R-squared score and accuracy, as well as the lowest RMSE and mean absolute percentage error.
-Aside from the RF regression model, the polynomial regression and multiple linear regression models also proved to be solid methods that produced relatively strong results.
+Based on the model results, the Random Forest Regression model appears to be strongest predictor of the home sales price.
+The RF regression produces the highest R-squared score and accuracy, while also posting the lowest RMSE and mean absolute percentage error of all the regression models.
+Aside from the RF regression model, the polynomial regression and multiple linear regression models also proved to be effective regression methods.

 ## **LSTM Analysis**